filakhtov/gentoo-use-docs/net-fs/samba.md

 This flag should only be enabled if there is a need to use disk quotas.

+### regedit
+Pass the `--with-regedit` option to the WAF configure script.
+Build and install the `samba-regedit` - an ncurses based tool to manage the Samba registry and can be used to show and edit registry keys, subkeys and their values.

+It is safe to disable this flag.

 ### selinux
 Pull in a [sec-policy/selinux-samba](../sec-policy/selinux-samba.md) package as a dependency that provides SELinux policies required for a proper Samba operation under a SELinux restricted kernel.